milanP96/datascript/doc.md

 In general, it is not clear to me what is expected to be done with such raw data.
 Which state is being updated from "Loan class"?

 The only thing that makes sense to me based on this is that we want to aggregate by asset in $.
+Is that right?
+(I don't think there is enough data or documentation for that)